jordondoug2019/RetailBank_ElasticBeanStalk_Deployment/README.md

 <img width="618" alt="Screenshot 2024-08-05 at 9 46 20 AM" src="https://github.com/user-attachments/assets/a2ff8a48-2ef9-4ef4-8dc9-d0db1410e580">

+I first checked the Nginx error logs and received the following error:
+2024/07/31 07:08:50 \[error\] 2713\#2713: **\*1 connect() failed (111: Connection refused) while connecting to upstream,** client: 185.254.196.173, server: , request: "GET /.env HTTP/1.1", upstream: "http://127.0.0.1:8000/.env", host: "52.3.93.84".

+I wasn’t familiar with upstream, so I researched the internet to find any help in relation to the error.
+I learned in relation to Nginx that the upstream server was the application server.
+The backend server and application server were not talking to each other.

 <img width="629" alt="Screenshot 2024-08-05 at 9 46 44 AM" src="https://github.com/user-attachments/assets/0b99abe5-47e9-4dc0-b15f-2a7fad7f71b6">

+I solved my error by taking my application.py file, all other files, and subdirectories out of the parent directory.
+Zipped the files and uploaded them as the source code.
+That resolved the 502 Bad gateway Nginx error.